The Marzano Focused School Leader Evaluation Model

 Reframing the right balance for instructional and operational leadership

-To help address this evolution and ensure that school leaders have the tools, knowledge, and insights to successfully help drive student achievement, the Marzano Focused School Leader Evaluation Model is the next step in comprehensive, effective school leader evaluation.
+To help address this evolution and ensure that school leaders have the tools, knowledge, and insights to successfully help drive student achievement, the Marzano Focused School Leader Evaluation Model is the next step in comprehensive, objective, and evidence-based school leader evaluation.

 What makes the Marzano Focused School Leader Evaluation Model Unique?

 - It helps school leaders find balance and synergy between instructional and operational leadership